 Finally: Here's How to Create a Budget You Can Really, Truly Stick To

 Making—and sticking to—a budget may feel outdated and dowdy, but learning how to budget is one of the most important things you can do for your financial future and overall financial wellness.
-Creating an emergency fund protects you from unexpected expenses; creating a budget protects you from overspending, and can even help you stay out of debt (or pay down your debt in a timely manner) and make progress toward achieving your financial goals.
+Just as creating an emergency fund protects you from unexpected expenses; creating a budget protects you from overspending, and can even help you stay out of debt (or pay down your debt in a timely manner), and make progress toward achieving your financial goals.

 Still not convinced?
 There's a reason governments and businesses operate with strict budgets.

 "Budgeting might feel like a dated concept to some, but the reality is, good money skills are timeless," says Craig Bolanos, a financial advisor and founder and CEO of Wealth Management Group, a financial advising firm based in Chicago.
 "Your biggest wealth-building tool is going to be your income, and the best and most certain way to unlock your savings potential is to create a budget so that you can start telling your money where to go instead of wondering where it went."

 A budget can set you on a path to achieving your financial goals; it can also keep you from going into debt and help you eliminate unhealthy spending habits.
 Beyond the time it takes to make a budget and the discipline it takes to stick to one, it's a no-cost, high-reward endeavor.